 Up until a few years ago, hand-pulled noodles were a rarity in the Boston area, with Gene's Chinese Flatbread Cafe being one of the first to bring it to the region.
-But now it is getting easier and easier to find them locally, with such places as Gene's in Boston, Woburn, and Westford, Xi'An Street Foods in Allston, Chili Square in Quincy, and Home Taste in Watertown offering up variations on them.
-And it is this last place that is the focus of this review, with this little Watertown eatery serving an outstanding version of the dish along with some other terrific options including another less-common item that reaches the heights of--if not surpasses--the noodles.
+But now it is getting easier and easier to find them locally, with such places as Gene's in Boston, Woburn, and Westford, Xi'an Rougamo in the Longwood area of Boston, Chili Square in Quincy, and Home Taste in Watertown offering up variations on them.
+And it is this last place that is the focus of this review, with this little Mt.
+Auburn Street eatery serving an outstanding version of the dish along with some other terrific options including another less-common item that reaches the heights of--if not surpasses--the noodles.

 Like some of the other hand-pulled noodle spots mentioned above, Home Taste looks rather plain from the outside, seeming like it could be one of countless Chinese-American takeout spots that are found in the Boston area.
 The interior of the place is equally unassuming, with approximately 10 tables of the type that scream "takeout spot," while the decor is pretty spartan but pleasant enough for those who decide to dine in.
 Home Taste is indeed primarily a takeout and delivery place, however, with the counter being a busy area for diners who are picking up their phone orders, and for those who do call in, the orders usually don't take long at all (sometimes being as quick as 10 minutes).

 If you haven't tried hand-pulled noodles yet, do yourself a favor and definitely seek out a restaurant that has them--and if you live or work in or near Watertown, Home Taste is an obvious choice for them.
-On a related note, a second location of the eatery will soon be coming to Arlington Heights, so yet another option for this marvelous dish--and Chinese burgers, dumplings, and much more--will be on the way to the western suburbs of Boston as well.
+On a related note, a second location of the eatery has also come to Arlington Heights, so yet another option for this marvelous dish--and Chinese burgers, dumplings, and much more--now resides in the western suburbs of Boston as well.